 Automotive Certificate Loading...

-Program is pending Advanced Education approval.
+Program is pending Advanced Education approval and likely will not be offered until the 2020-2021 Academic year.
 Contact Admissions for details.

 Automotive Service Technicians are in high demand across Alberta and this program is designed to provide the entry level technician an advantage in securing employment.
 Graduates of this program will qualify as a second period apprentice, which will expand the availability of employment opportunities.
 The skills obtained in this course are highly sought after by prospective employers and will enable graduates to seek employment in a wide variety of job settings and locations.